WHAT’S HAPPENING IN TIGRAY

 - Congress is pushing the Biden Administration to further action, including levying sanctions on human rights violators in Tigray under the Global Magnitsky Act.
 The Senate also unanimously passed a resolution (S.Res.97), a bipartisan resolution calling on the Government of Ethiopia, the Tigray People’s Liberation Front, and other belligerents to cease all hostilities, protect human rights, allow unfettered humanitarian access, and cooperate with independent investigations of credible atrocity allegations pertaining to the conflict in the Tigray Region of Ethiopia.

-- USAID is providing more than $152 million in additional humanitarian assistance, bringing the total U.S. aid to $305 million for the people of Tigray.
+- USAID is allocating additional funds for humanitarian assistance, providing nearly $637 million since the conflict began, making the United States the largest single donor of humanitarian aid to the Tigray response efforts.
 This intends to support safe spaces and psychosocial care for women and girls, case management for survivors of gender-based violence, and community-based trainings.
 USAID has also deployed a Disaster Assistance Response Team (DART) to lead the U.S. Government’s humanitarian response effort.
+In a visit to Ethiopia early August, USAID Chief Amb.
+Samantha Power reinforced calls for dialogue, full and unhindered humanitarian access, and cessation of hostilities to end the nine-months conflict in Tigray.

 Despite these important steps, unified Security Council action and full accountability for atrocities, especially related to sexual violence, is sorely lacking.
 Global leaders are calling for action: